The Impact of a College Education

 As HBCUs transform their communities, they make an impact on the lives of their students as well.
 Though HBCUs make up only three percent of the country’s colleges and universities, they enroll 10% of all African American students and produce almost 20% of all African American graduates.
 HBCUs often lighten the financial burden of college while equipping their students with the skills they need to succeed in the workforce.
 In fact, an HBCU graduate can expect to earn an additional $927,000 in their lifetime.
 That’s a lot of money!
 This is 56% more than they could expect to earn without their HBCU degrees or certificates.

 Considering the benefits, college is the smart choice for those seeking new career opportunities and for those hoping to support their communities.
 Still, this is not to ignore the fact that the process of finding the right college, selecting the right major, and paying off tuition can be difficult and confusing.
 For this reason, finding resources and support is key for a prospective college student’s success.
 Talk to a guidance counselor at your high school or find resources at your local UNCF office to assist you in choosing the right college for you and to help you navigate financial aid and scholarships.
 The cost of going to college may seem daunting, and understandably so.
 But despite the challenges, a college degree could be your next step to success.

-Brian Bridges, Ph.D., is UNCF’s vice president of research and member engagement and leads UNCF’s Frederick D. Patterson Research Institute (FDPRI) and the Institute for Capacity Building (ICB).
+Brian Bridges, Ph.D., is the former UNCF vice president of research and member engagement and led UNCF’s Frederick D. Patterson Research Institute (FDPRI) and the Institute for Capacity Building (ICB).